 Painting the sea is a real joy.
 Seascapes are always challenging because the sea is in a constant state of flux, with tides, winds and the weather dominating the scene.
 Blackpool is a favourite place to paint but also Whitby and the Welsh coastline along the Llyn Peninsula in the north and Pembrokeshire to the south.
 The sea has drama, light and shade, holidaymakers, ice cream and sometimes even sunshine.

 When I paint a seascape I’m always trying to capture the movement of light on the sea because this movement never stops – it’s a constantly changing battle between nature, which never wants to stay constant, and the painting, which is of its very nature a motionless freeze-frame capturing of a single moment, perhaps from a single hour within a single day.
 Of course I never truly ‘win’ the battle, but sometimes I’m nevertheless happy with the painted result!
 On this site you’ll find a range of my seascape paintings – hopefully you’ll find one that you love.

-When I finish new paintings, organise a new exhibition or have exciting news, I send out a monthly newsletter.
+When I finish new paintings, organise a new exhibition or have exciting news, I send out a monthly art studio newsletter.

 The monthly newsletter also features a ‘painting of the month’ – one of my best paintings offered at a substantial discount.

 I’ve been selling art online since the late 1990s.
 I’m proud to say that hundreds of my paintings have been sold to collectors worldwide.
 My studio is in Horwich, near Rivington.
 I’m married with three children.